-Counselling & Student Development recognizes that this is a difficult time for many within our community, and we want you to know that we are here for you.
+The team at BCIT Counselling & Student Development want you to know that whether you are learning on campus or remotely, we are here for you.
 Exposure to frequent news updates, concern for loved ones, and the transition to studying and working from home can all have an effect on your mental health.
 As you process and adjust to the current events, it’s natural to feel any number of things; there is no one right way to respond to change.
+Just getting started at BCIT?
+This may not be the post-secondary experience that you imagined, but remember that you’re not alone.

 If you’re feeling overwhelmed, it can help to share your thoughts; we encourage current BCIT students to call and schedule a telephone or video appointment with one of our counsellors.